-6 Listeners
+7 Listeners

-In addition to the roles specified in a protocol, for each term t, a regular strand may be an instance of the listener role with the trace $lsn(t) = \langle -t, +t \rangle$.
+In addition to the roles specified in a protocol, for each term t, a regular strand may be an instance of the listener role with the trace $lsn(t) = \langle -t, +t \rangle$ .
+There are no non-originating or uniquely originating terms associated with a listener role.